 Recipients of the grant will be required to complete their project within an agreed time-frame and submit their articles, radio reports or videos for publication in Cancer World.

-The Cancer World grant aims to promote coverage of cancer and cancer care topics in national mass media.
-To facilitate this, Cancer World magazine will give grant recipients 3 months to publish their work in other media channels before publishing them in Cancer World magazine or on the Cancer World website.
+The Cancer grant aims to promote coverage of cancer and cancer care topics in national mass media.
+To facilitate this, we will give grant recipients 3 months to publish their work in other media channels before publishing them in Cancer World magazine or on the Cancer World website.
 Grant recipients must use their grants within 6 months of receiving confirmation that their application has been successful.

 Successful grant applicants will be able to ask for support from one of the Cancer World Journalists, to talk through options on how to tackle their proposed piece and get feedback.